 Another option is to make the photos smaller without the need to crop them.
-You can quickly reduce the file size of your iOS and iPadOS images by sending them using Mail.
+You can quickly reduce the file size of your images by sending them using Apple Mail.
 Here’s how:

 - Go to Photos and select the image or images you want to resize.

 - Tap the Share icon → select Mail from the share options.